gdewael/cpg-transformer/README.md

   CpG Transformer Hyperparameters

   --transfer_checkpoint str
                         .ckpt file to transfer model weights from.
+Has to be either a `.ckpt` pytorch lightning checkpoint or a `.pt` pytorch state_dict.
+If a `.ckpt` file is provided, then all following model arguments will not be used (apart from `--lr`).
+If a `.pt` file is provided, then all following model arguments HAVE to correspond to the arguments of the saved model.
-If this argument is used, then all following model arguments will not be used. (default: None) --RF int              Receptive field of the underlying CNN. (default: 1001) --n_conv_layers int   Number of convolutional layers, only 2 or 3 are possible. (default: 2) --DNA_embed_size int  Output embedding hidden size of the CNN. (default: 32)
+                        When doing transfer learning, a lower-than-default learning rate (`--lr`) is advised. (default: None) --RF int              Receptive field of the underlying CNN. (default: 1001) --n_conv_layers int   Number of convolutional layers, only 2 or 3 are possible. (default: 2) --DNA_embed_size int  Output embedding hidden size of the CNN. (default: 32)